nucleuscloud/neosync/docs/docs/guides/analytics.md

 Koala is similar to Posthog in that it is also used to capture user information.
 We send the same usage information to Koala that we send to Posthog.

-You can see what information is caputred by checking out the [koala-provider](https://github.com/nucleuscloud/neosync/blob/main/frontend/apps/web/components/providers/koala-provider.tsx) component that wraps each page's React components.
+You can see what information is captured by checking out the [koala-provider](https://github.com/nucleuscloud/neosync/blob/main/frontend/apps/web/components/providers/koala-provider.tsx) component that wraps each page's React components.

 ### Disabling Analytics